-- a) Does the PAR mandate that the standard shall comply with IEEE Std 802, IEEE Std 802.1D and IEEE Std 802.1Q?

-- b) If not, how will the WG ensure that the resulting draft standard is compliant, or if not, receives appropriate review from the IEEE 802.1 WG?

-- c) Compatibility with IEEE Std 802.3

-- d) Conformance with the IEEE Std 802.3 MAC

-- e) Managed object definitions compatible with SNMP
+- a) Does the PAR mandate that the standard shall comply with IEEE Std 802, IEEE Std 802.1D and IEEE Std 802.1Q? - b) If not, how will the WG ensure that the resulting draft standard is compliant, or if not, receives appropriate review from the IEEE 802.1 WG? - c) Compatibility with IEEE Std 802.3 - d) Conformance with the IEEE Std 802.3 MAC - e) Managed object definitions compatible with SNMP - a) No. - b) As an amendment to IEEE Std.
+802.3, the proposed project will remain in conformance with the IEEE Std 802.1D, and IEEE Std 802.1Q.

-- a) Yes

-- b) Not applicable

-This standard will conform to the above architectures, and specifically 802.1Q bridge framework for forwarding and receiving compatibility at the ISS (Internal Sub-layer Service).

-- c) As an amendment to IEEE Std 802.3, the proposed project will remain in conformance with the IEEE 802 Overview and Architecture, the bridging standards IEEE Std 802.1D and IEEE Std 802.1Q, including IEEE 802.Qbu when it is approved. - d) The proposed amendment will conform to the full-duplex operating mode of the IEEE 802.3 MAC - e) The project will include a protocol independent specification of managed objects with SNMP management capability to be provided in the future by an amendment to or revision of IEEE Std 802.3.1
+The proposed project will remain in conformance with the MAC client interface, and the additional capabilities provided by this project are intended to be utilized by IEEE P802.1Qbu and IEEE P802.1Qbv.
+This standard will conform to the above architectures, and specifically 802.1Q bridge framework for forwarding and receiving compatibility at the ISS (Internal Sub-layer Service). - c) As an amendment to IEEE Std 802.3, the proposed project will remain in conformance with the IEEE 802 Overview and Architecture, the bridging standards IEEE Std 802.1D and IEEE Std 802.1Q, including IEEE 802.Qbu when it is approved. - d) The proposed amendment will conform to the full-duplex operating mode of the IEEE 802.3 MAC - e) The project will include a protocol independent specification of managed objects with SNMP management capability to be provided in the future by an amendment to or revision of IEEE Std 802.3.1.